dark-kitt/vue-ts-kitt/README.md

 # Vue 3 / TypeScript 5 library for UI components / modules

-Another Vue 3 component / module library that includes TypeScript 5 and is bundled by vite.
+Another Vue 3 component / module library that includes TypeScript 5 and is bundled by Vite.

 # ⚠️ Library is still in progress and not finalised